Gianguyen1234/Gianguyen1234/README.md

   <img src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="100"/>
 </div>

 ## 👋 Hi!
 I'm Thao Nguyen, an enthusiastic developer with an insatiable appetite for learning and exploring new technologies.
-I'm currently diving into PHP and learning the ropes of Laravel, alongside building dynamic WordPress websites.
+I'm currently learning React and its stack .
 I thrive on the thrill of solving complex problems and developing new skills with each project.
-Check out my blogs:
 ### KafkaBlog: The language learning community.
 Explore it here: [KafkaBlog](https://kafkablog.kesug.com/)

-### Hashnode Blog: A personal space to share tips and tricks: [Harry Page on Hashnode](https://harrypage.hashnode.dev/)
+### Hashnode Blog: A personal space to share my experience through years: [Harry Page on Hashnode](https://harrypage.hashnode.dev/)

 ### Relax, sitback and enjoy coding!